Singapore Overview

 Cost of Living

-Singapore is one of Asia's most expensive cities.
-A single professional budgets approximately SGD 5,200 per month for a comfortable lifestyle, including rent, transport, dining, and private health insurance.
-A 1-bedroom apartment in the central region costs SGD 3,800 per month; equivalent accommodation in the East or West costs SGD 2,400.
-A family of three managing without international schooling spends SGD 8,500 per month.
-Vehicle ownership is deliberately expensive — a Certificate of Entitlement (COE) for a standard car costs approximately SGD 95,000 on top of the vehicle price, pushing most families to rely on public transport.
-The Mass Rapid Transit (MRT) system is world-class, efficient, and affordable.
-Healthcare insurance for a single expat costs SGD 250 per month for a comprehensive international plan.
-Domestic helpers (live-in) cost SGD 700–900 per month plus a SGD 5,000 security bond.
+Singapore is one of Asia's most expensive cities, and there is no point pretending otherwise.
+A single professional should plan around $3,800/month for a comfortable life — rent, transport, dining, private health cover.
+A 1-bedroom in the central region runs $2,800/month; the same in the East or West costs around $1,800.
+A family of three without international school fees lands around $6,300/month.
+Vehicle ownership is deliberately expensive: the Certificate of Entitlement (COE) for a standard car (Category A) currently runs $ 93,800 - 101,700 on top of the vehicle price, which is why most families rely on public transport.
+The Mass Rapid Transit (MRT) is one of the cleanest, fastest, and cheapest metros you will find anywhere.
+Comprehensive international health insurance for a single expat is around $200/month.
+A live-in domestic helper costs $500–$700/month plus a $3,700 government bond.

 Healthcare System